adobe/spectrum-css/.changeset/lucky-experts-grow.md

 "@spectrum-css/coachmark": minor
 ---

-Update coach mark pagination to use provided font-family; update font-weight & line-height references to existing tokens.
+Update coach mark pagination to add `font-family`, using the existing custom property.
+Update the `font-weight` and `line-height` to reference the correct tokens.